 This latest round of processing has not been smooth sailing for me us.
 “I had no idea you felt this way,” he acknowledged.
 (Another reminder, our loved ones are not mind readers!)

-Later this week, it’s time for another big moment on this bad road trip (I will not call it a journey) I’ve been on for about a year now.
+This week, it’s time for another big moment on this bad road trip (I will not call it a journey) I’ve been on for awhile now.
 It’s time for yes, more surgery.
 It’s time for my bilateral salpingo oophorectomy and total laparoscopic hysterectomy.

 It’s quite a mouthful to even say.
 But there, I said typed it.